angr-tcg/pytcg/README.md

  exit_tb $0x0
 ```

-PyVEX's IR of the same code:
+For reference, PyVEX's IR of the same code (very similar of course):
 ```
 import angr
 main_opts = {